icecream126/drugmechdb_moa_prediction/README.md

 This is a release of the Drug Mechanisms Counterfactuals Dataset, developed for evaluating Large Language Models on their ability to recall and reason about drug mechanisms.

-The dataset is described in our accompanying paper published in FLLM 2025, and also available as a [preprint](...).
+The dataset is described in our accompanying paper published in FLLM 2025 (see below), and also available as a [preprint](http://arxiv.org/abs/2511.06418).

 The dataset and related code is available for use under the [MIT license](LICENSE).